k-en/OSU-CS290/README.md

-# Repo for OSU CS290
+# workout log created for cs290